Connecting to Country

 Expenditure items can vary significantly from one activity to another.
 Any legitimate expense that is eligible can be included in the budget.

 Do not duplicate costs in the budget form.
-For example, if you receive a quote for equipment hire do not include an additional item for ‘camera hire’.
-Simply outline 'equipment hire' as the expenditure item and add a note explaining that the cost includes camera hire.
+For example, if you receive a quote for equipment hire that includes several items such as a camera/lights/batteries, do not include a separate item for ‘camera hire’.
+Simply outline 'equipment hire' as the expenditure item and add a note explaining the cost includes camera hire.

 Eligible expenditure items